 A heart bound by mental and emotional suffering is heavy, whether the body is alive or dead, weighted down by this world through mental traps and constructs, such as past or future, guilt, condemnation, fear, hatred, anger, torment, etc. We do not need religion to tell us this.
 Our life stories have taught us that states of mind can be painful.

 A 'downer' state of mind could easily keep a disembodied person (a ghost) on the earthly plane, descending into an emotional and mental hell.
 This is in direct opposition to what should happen, which is 'ascension.'
-The idea of a person’s spiritual condition dictating whether he or she floats upward or downward upon death of the physical form seems related to the idea of heaven being situated, somewhere, up in the sky.
-And that would leave Hell existing somewhere opposite of bliss, say down underneath.
+The idea of a person’s spiritual condition dictating whether he or she floats upward or downward upon death of the physical form seems related to the idea of heaven being situated upward in the sky.
+And that would infer Hell exists somewhere opposite of above, say down below or underneath.

-Let's look at the idea of a person's soul being elevated, essentially, ascension.
+Consider that a person's soul could be elevated, that it could ascend.
 Most near death experiences (NDEs) teach us that after a fatality, the spirit leaves the body and upward above the body.
 We may be greeted by loved ones before, during, or after we experience a 'tunnel of light.'
 This light, that some may consider to be God or Heaven, has most often been described as exuding a deep feeling of pure love, understanding, compassion, peace, joy and life: bliss.

 Many who have witnessed this light and freedom never want to leave it to come back to a physical existence upon the earth again.
 These wonderful NDE accounts certainly define the phrase, 'a free spirit.'
 One who has tasted this light is said to be instantly 'enlightened,' to some degree, being lighter, thinner, and free inside from self-induced suffering.
 This is in stark contrast from spirits trapped in heavy, thick darkness, unaware of who they truly are, essentially, lost for a time.

 Near Death Process